We solemnly swear that we are up to a lot of good.

 |Gramedia Store – @gramedia||745,929 followers|

-The difference between impacts and reach can be tricky.
+The difference between impacts and reach can be tricky, also in #HarryPotterBookNight.
 Impacts stand for the potential number of times someone could have seen the hashtag.
 Whereas the reach stands for the number of potential users that could have seen the hashtag.
 If you want to know how these numbers are calculated, read this post.

 The Pottermore Twitter account always encourages Harry Potter fans to participate in its activities. @Pottermore is very active on Twitter and they always care about the wizards who want to know more about the Harry Potter wizarding world.